amirhajibabaei/AutoForce/theforce/cl/README.md

 mpirun -n 20 python -m theforce.cl.train -i */OUTCAR            # all OUTCAR files in subfolders mpirun -n 20 python -m theforce.cl.train -i model.sgpr          # use the tape from another training
 ```
-Make sure to track the input and output models using the
-`covariance` and `pckl` tags in the `ARGS` file.
 Similarly, for testing
 ```sh
 mpirun -n 20 python -m theforce.cl.test -i dft.traj -o ml.traj # optionally -r ::